fitzgerald-lab/ecAssemble/README.md

 ## Test data
 Currently ecAssemble can be run using a set of regions and a mini-bam in the data folder.
 It is designed to to take a mod bam ( with Mm and Ml tags) but currently the test bam file lacks methylation tags.

 ## Test run
-ecAssemble can be run using default parameters with the bam file and a set of genomic regions as input.
+ecAssemble can be run using default parameters with the bam file and a set of genomic regions as input. ecAssemble has been tested in a Linux environment and MacOS with intel processors.
+Currently ecAssemble is not compatible with Apple sillicon hardware.
 ```
 ## activate conda environment
 conda activate ecAssemble